 The main thing to understand is that the aggregate statistics for the equator questions determine whether the raw passing score needs to be adjusted from one exam to the next.
 Then all raw scores are scaled accordingly.

-For one of the simpler explanations of equating, read https://en.wikipedia.org/wiki/Equating
+For one of the more straightforward explanations of equating, read https://en.wikipedia.org/wiki/Equating.

-The exam also includes experimental or pilot questions that CIDQ is pretesting for validity/relevance and clarity of wording, as well as how well designers score on them for both IDFX and IDPX.
+The exam also includes experimental or pilot questions.
+CIDQ is pretests questions for the validity, relevance, wording, and performance — how well designers score.
 These questions do NOT count towards your score.

-The question pool used in Qpractice tests changes over time.
-Your questions will vary with each practice test, but we do not use equating to compare test takers’ scores on specific questions.
+The question pool used in Qpractice tests also changes over time.
+Therefore, your questions will vary with each practice test.
+But we do not use equating to compare test takers’ scores on specific questions.

-We include learning questions, but these questions are not necessarily in the same format or language as in the actual exam, which are confidential.
+We include learning questions, but these questions are not necessarily in the same format or language as in the actual exam, which is confidential.

-We can display your overall percentage score—even broken down by content area as it will be shown to you when you receive your scores on the actual exam— but always remember that this percentage score is NOT the same as the scaled score you’re aiming for with the actual test.
+We can display your overall percentage score—even broken down by content area.
+Then, when you receive your scores on the actual exam, your relative performance is also shown.
+But remember that this percentage score is NOT the same as the scaled score you’re aiming for with the actual test.

-We think it’s beneficial to see how you did overall, and how you scored in different content areas relative to one another.
+We think it’s beneficial to see how you did overall and how you scored in different content areas, so you know your weakest areas.
 But remember, the scoring on our practice tests cannot be identical to that used on the NCIDQ Exam.
-Ours are meant as a guideline.
+So use these as a guideline.

 Knowing where you’re solid and where you need a bit more studying can make all the difference in your confidence level.
-We’re here to help you so don’t let confusion over scaled scores distract you from your overall path.
+We’re here to help you, so don’t let confusion over raw vs. scaled scores distract you from your overall path.

-Just do your best to answer all questions as well as you can, and reach out to us for detailed explanations and discussion in office hours and our member study groups.
+Just do your best to answer all questions as well as you can, and reach out to us for further discussion during office hours and our member study groups.